LuaFurtado/techtonica-assignments/recipe/README.md

 ### 🌎 1.
 Language Toggle (English 🇺🇸 ⇄ Portuguese 🇧🇷)

 Users can toggle between English and Portuguese by clicking a button in the navbar.
 ✨ This feature updates text based on custom attributes in the HTML.
 Curious?
 Check out the applyLanguage() function in /script.js.

-🎤 2.
+### 🎤 2.
 Easter Egg – Click 3x to Reveal Mariah Carey GIF

 An invisible GIF appears when the user clicks the main recipe image three times.

-🎉 Explore how this trigger works (hint: it's a combo of click counter and CSS classes).
-Logic is in script.js.

-🎤 2.
-Easter Egg – Click 3x to Reveal Mariah Carey GIF

-An invisible GIF appears when the user clicks the main recipe image three times.

-🎉 Explore how this trigger works (hint: it's a combo of click counter and CSS classes).
-Logic is in script.js.

-🎉 3.
+### 🎉 3.
 Bubble Animation with Paper.js

 Floating bubbles animate in the background using the Paper.js library.
 ✨ I used PaperScope, Path.Circle, and onFrame to make this effect.
 Full code is in the initBubbleEffect() function in /script.js.

-🧪 What is Paper.js?
+### 🧪 What is Paper.js?

 Paper.js is an open-source vector graphics scripting framework that runs on top of the HTML5 <canvas> element.
 It allows you to draw and animate shapes using JavaScript without needing to worry about lower-level canvas details.

-🧱 What Paper.js offers:
+### 🧱 What Paper.js offers:

-A simple and expressive API for creating graphics like circles, paths, and curves
+- A simple and expressive API for creating graphics like circles, paths, and curves

-Built-in animation support through onFrame
+- Built-in animation support through onFrame

-Helpers for math and geometry, mouse interaction, and physics-like behavior
+- Helpers for math and geometry, mouse interaction, and physics-like behavior

-A great starting point for creative coding and generative visuals
+- A great starting point for creative coding and generative visuals

-🖼️ How Paper.js is used in this project:
+### 🖼️ How Paper.js is used in this project:

 I used Paper.js to create floating bubbles in the background of the website that move from the bottom to the top of the screen.
-This adds a playful, dynamic visual layer to the page — especially fun when paired with the cake and animated Easter Egg!
+This adds a playful, dynamic visual layer to the page.

 🔗 Official website: http://paperjs.org/
 📚 Beginner tutorial (used for reference): http://paperjs.org/tutorials/getting-started/using-javascript-directly/

 ✨ Curious how the bubble effect was implemented?
 Check out the initBubbleEffect() function inside script.js.